Flidopa/Flipper_Zero-BadUSB-RestartPC/README.md

 + Restart_PC_Hack.txt - This script opens notepad and writes in large text "NICE HACK BRO" and then "SAY GOODBYE TO THE PC!".
 Then it opens cmd and shuts down the computer.
 + Love_Hack.txt - This script opens a notepad and draws a syringe with text and the text " YOU ( ≖‿ ≖ ) HAVE (づ｡ ◕‿‿◕｡)づ BEEN (⺣◡⺣)♡* HACKED ( ︶︿︶)_╭∩╮༘⋆♡⸝⸝⊹。°˖➴LOVE!!!!  /ᐠ. ｡.ᐟ\ᵐᵉᵒʷˎˊ˗"
 And finally using cmd to shut down the computer.
-+ Bsod_Restart - A fake BSOD opens and then the computer reboots.
++ Bsod_Restart.txt - A fake BSOD opens and then the computer reboots.

 --------------------------------------------------------------------------------------------------